How to monitor your students' learning progress: BookWidgets reports

 Most questions will already have been graded automatically, but you can still make changes and give feedback at each question or in general.
 Here’s an example of how you can give feedback as a teacher.

-Here’s some extra information on how to monitor your students' progress.
-There are four main ways to track your students' progress.
+Here’s some extra information on how to evaluate students’ learning.
+There are four main ways to track your students’ progress.

 1. Curriculum based monitoring tests

 The teacher uses standardized tests that include all the material presented over the duration of the year.
 All of the learning material off that year will appear on the test, although the questions appear in different forms.
 Students don’t have to learn for these tests.

 These tests are given on a regular basis to measure student progress.
 If the grades rise during the course of the year, you know your teaching methods work and you know that your students are learning.
 If not, you’ll have to change your methods and present learning materials in different ways so students learn and retain the material better.
 It’s a good way for student progress monitoring and your own progress monitoring as well.